tflori/orm/docs/entityDefinition.md

 ### Table name

-The easiest way to define the table name is by adding this property.
+The easiest way to define the table name is by adding the property `$tableName`.

 ```php?start_inline=true
 use ORM\Entity;